Leave this site

 Annual leave should be taken in accordance with the following principles:

-Police officers and police staff who have been unable to take annual leave because of long term sickness absence, (28 days or more), will, (in line with the Working Time Regulations), be entitled to carry over up to 4 weeks’, (20 days/160 hours for police officers or 148 hours for police staff and pro rata for part time individuals), annual leave less any annual leave or bank holidays already taken, to the new leave year if:
+Police officers and police staff who have been unable to take annual leave because of long term sickness absence, (28 days or more), will, (in line with the Working Time Regulations), be entitled to carry over up to 4 weeks’ or a proportion of four weeks in respect of a period of employment/service of less than one year, (20 days/160 hours for police officers or 148 hours for police staff and pro rata for part time individuals), annual leave less any annual leave or bank holidays already taken, to the new leave year if:

 Any annual leave carried over following long term sickness absence must be taken within 18 months of the end of the leave year in which it was accrued.